 In a post-apocalyptic future, a deadly virus has wiped out most of humanity.
 The only ones who survived, were those who hadn't yet reached puberty.
-Now a decade has gone by, and a man called Jeremiah is set on a quest to find a mysterious place his father spoke of, a place called Valhalla.Written by
+Now, a decade has gone by, and a man called Jeremiah is set on a quest to find a mysterious place, of which his father spoke, a place called Valhalla.Written by

 Fredrik Adolvsson <email@example.com>

 4 of 4 people found this review helpful.

 Was this review helpful to you?